-Spain’s Christmas time, or Navidades, is a beautiful time to visit the country.
-This holiday is very cosy and family-oriented.
-The traditional Spanish Christmas dinner is called 'Pavo Trufado de Navidad', and it includes turkey stuffed with truffles.
+Even though most tourists come to Spain in summer, wintertime is also a beautiful period to visit this country.
+Spain at Christmas time turns into a magical wonderland full of shimmering lights and nativity scenes (Belenes).
+This holiday is very cozy and family-oriented.
+The traditional Spanish Christmas dinner is called 'Pavo Trufado de Navidad,' including turkey stuffed with truffles.

 A new holiday tradition has also been brought from the popular culture of other countries—Santa Claus, known in Spain as Papá Noel, brings gifts for children to open on Christmas Eve, which means that on Christmas Day parks and plazas are full of children playing with their friends and showing them their gifts.
 The atmosphere is really warm and pleasant.